cs3org/OCM-API/IETF-RFC.md

 # Security Considerations
 ## Trust
-There are several areas that is not covered by this specification.
+There are several areas that are not covered by this specification.
 Most importantly we do not provide a way of establishing trust between servers, even though some features of the protocol rely on trust, such as the mfa-enforced criteria.